May 5, 2023

-Your state may have its own qualifications, such as a specific period of service with a company before you can claim unemployment.
+Your state will have its own eligibility rules, such as a specific period of service with a company before you can claim unemployment.

 If you're unsure about your financial future, you might consider working with a financial advisor to go over your finances and how an early exit package may impact your retirement plans.

 If you can’t retire just yet, try to determine if a part-time job will be enough to fill the gaps.
 If not, can you at least afford to take a pay cut with your next job?
 If so, how much?
-Try to map out these answers while also thinking about ways you can cut back on expenses and rejigger your budget to accommodate your new income.
+A financial advisor could help you crunch the numbers and come up with ways to update your budget to accomodate your new income.

-Just as you would negotiate a salary for a job offer, consider negotiating an early retirement package, too.
+Just as you would negotiate a salary for a job offer, you may be able to negotiate an early retirement package, too.

 If you decide to decline an early retirement offer, you may continue working for your company as usual.
-But keep in mind, there may be a reason your employer provided you with this opportunity in the first place.
+But keep in mind, there may be a reason why your employer presented you with this opportunity in the first place.

-Perhaps your company is in dire financial straits and has considered this offer to be the best course of action for both itself and valued employees.
+Perhaps your company is facing financial difficulties and has considered this offer to be the best course of action for both itself and its employees.
 Or perhaps it is considering a staffing reduction or restructuring that could make your position obsolete in the future.

 Before you decline any offer, consider the chance that you could still be let go eventually, and that if another offer is put forward it may not be as generous.

-Only you can determine if leaving is your best option, but these seven questions can help you understand your early retirement package thoroughly before you decide.
+Only you can determine if leaving is your best option, but these seven questions can help you understand the basics of your early retirement package before you decide.

 This article is for informational purposes only and shall not constitute an offer, solicitation, or recommendation to buy or sell securities, or of an account type, securities transaction, or investment strategy.
 This article was prepared by and approved by Marcus by Goldman Sachs®, but is not a description of any of the products or services offered by and does not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC or any of their affiliates, subsidiaries or divisions.
 Goldman Sachs Bank USA and Goldman Sachs & Co.
 LLC are not providing any financial, economic, legal, accounting, tax or other recommendation in this article and it is not a substitute for individualized professional advice.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC are or any of their affiliates, none of which are a fiduciary with respect to any person or plan by reason of providing the material or content herein.
 Neither Goldman Sachs Bank USA, Goldman Sachs & Co.
 LLC nor any of their affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.